Fjallripa/Gomoku-AI/project/Project 02: computer player.md

 * Adapt tests and a new game to handle the Computer player.
   + If possible, test individual parts of the algorithm and scoring function to quickly detect bugs.
   + Make at least one test demonstrating how the Computer player cannot fail at TicTacToe.
-* Find a way to analyze the algorithms performance and to debug it.
+* Find a way to more easily debug the algorithm.
-  + Build basic tools for analyzing how fast the algorithm is, both in terms of time and steps.
-  + Also build a basic tool for looking into how the algorithm scores different options and chooses between them.
+  + Build a basic tool for looking into how the algorithm scores different options and chooses between them.

 ## Objectives